-The 8th High School Student Business Plan Grand Prix
+Holding of the 9th High School Student Business Plan Grand Prix

 JFC has been conducting the High School Student Business Plan Grand Prix since FY2013 with the aim of nurturing the ability to independently develop one's future through the process of creating a business plan.
-Many high schools throughout Japan were closed due to the COVID-19 pandemic, and even after schools reopen, it was difficult for high school and technical college students to secure sufficient time to create a business plan, so the 8th High School Student Business Plan Grand Prix event was cancelled.

-For the 7th High School Student Business Plan Grand Prix held in FY2019, a total of 3,808 entries were received from 409 schools.
-Business Start-up Support Centers nationwide visited 353 schools and gave lectures about how to create a business plan.
+For the 9th High School Student Business Plan Grand Prix, a total of 3,087 entries were received from 353 schools.
+Business Start-up Support Centers nationwide visited 249 schools and gave lectures about how to create a business plan.